Subhoshri/Encryptix/README.md

 Customer churn prediction aims to identify customers who are likely to leave a service.
 This project uses machine learning to predict churn based on customer data of a particular bank and predicts the churn rate.

-### Structure
+### Contents

-- `churn_prediction/`
+- `churn_prediction`
-  - `data/`: Contains the dataset used for training and testing.
+  - `dataset`: Contains the dataset used for training and testing.
-  - `notebooks/`: Jupyter notebooks for data exploration and model development.
+  - `notebooks`: Jupyter notebooks for data exploration and model development.
-  - `results/`: Contains the results of model evaluations and visualizations.
+  - `results`: Contains the results of model evaluations and visualizations.

 ## Credit Card Fraud Detection